Latroids and code invariants: R-linear codes

-The weight enumerator is a central and extensively studied invariant in coding theory \cite[Chapter VI]{van1971coding}.
-It captures many interesting properties of a code, e.g. it may be used to better understand the decoding properties of the code.
+The weight enumerator is a central and widely studied invariant in coding theory \cite[Chapter VI]{van1971coding}.
+It captures many interesting properties of a code, e.g., it may be used to better understand the decoding properties of the code.
 For instance, the weight enumerator of a binary code allows us to estimate the probability that a received codeword is closer to a different codeword compared to the actual transmitted codeword \cite[Section 3]{jurrius2009codes}.
-The goal of this section is to introduce the weight enumerator in our setting, i.e., for linear codes over rings.
+In this section, we propose a finer definition of weight enumerator for linear codes over rings.
+For an $R$-linear code endowed with the chain support (see Definition~\ref{definition:chainsupport}), we show how to recover the weight enumerator from a suitable associated latroid.

 \begin{definition} The {\bf homogeneous weight enumerator} of an $R$-linear code $\Cc\subseteq R^n$ is the polynomial